shikoubox/ROAST/README.md

 # Circuit Boards
 All PCB design is done in KiCad.
 There are old projects done in Eagle, but Autodesk has killed the Eagle.
-Please provide schematics in .pdf, to avoid need for KiCad or Eagle.
+Please provide schematics in .pdf, to avoid need for KiCad or Eagle, to see the circuit/board layout.

+Also, both pdf, project, and silkscreen needs a tag with appropriate PCB title, date, revision no., and who made it (e.g. study number).

 # Communication, discussion and questions
 Please use the discord: